Exporting to Power BI may fail with the following error (see below):

 The current implementation of the Power BI API doesn’t allow adding new data to regular datasets via the API.

 Adding data to a push-dataset is done by using the “Export to Power BI” action in EasyMorph.
 It appends data from EasyMorph to a push-dataset in Power BI.
 It can also automatically create a new push-dataset if it didn’t exist.

-Refreshing a push-dataset is technically possible (no error will be shown), but have no practical purpose because a push-dataset remains unchanged.
+Refreshing a push-dataset is technically possible (no error will be shown), but has no practical purpose because a refreshed push-dataset simply remains unchanged.

 Why the error?

 The error shown in the beginning of this post indicates that you’re trying to export data from EasyMorph to a dataset which was not created via the API (e.g. using EasyMorph) or the Power BI service, and therefore is not a push-dataset.
 Adding data from EasyMorph is only possible for push-datasets.